Image of Custard on Biancolievito

 Eggs define the real cream’s value, distinguishing a Baking Custard (e.g., for a traditional Custard Pie) from an excellent cream for filling desserts and cakes.
 I believe a good quality cream is prepared with 20/25 yolks per liter of milk.
 Generally, fresh or pasteurized yolks are used to have a safer product.

 The principal function of eggs is to provide lecithin.
-This substance combines the yolk’s fats with the liquid part of milk (these substances are called “emulsifiers”).
+This substance combines the yolk’s fats with the liquid part of milk (called “emulsifiers”).
 Simultaneously, lecithin gives the cream shine and protects it during storage, avoiding the watery part’s separation.

 Moreover, as they thicken around 70°C (158°F), eggs and starches are the primary thickener elements.